-◘ Fig. D-64 Images of elevational stages of vegetation in the Páramo de Papallacta, Eastern Cordillera Ecuador. a: A double cushion of Xenophyllum and Azorella surrounded with frost-patterned soils; b: Single cushion plants in superpáramo with mainly frost-patterned soil forms; c: Scrub páramo with Loricaria, Diplostephium and single Gynoxys shrubs; d: Cushion páramo with Xenophyllum, Azorella and Lycopodium; e: Calamagrostis grass páramo, f: Grass páramo with Polylepis forest islands (photos: Rafiqpoor).
+◘ Fig. D-64 Images of elevational belts of vegetation in the Páramo de Papallacta, Eastern Cordillera Ecuador. a: A double cushion of Xenophyllum and Azorella surrounded with frost-patterned soils; b: Single cushion plants in superpáramo with mainly frost-patterned soil forms; c: Scrub páramo with Loricarya, Diplostephium and single Gynoxys shrubs; d: Cushion páramo with Xenophyllum, Azorella and Lycopodium; e: Calamagrostis grass páramo, f: Grass páramo with Polylepis forest islands (photos: Rafiqpoor).

-◘ Fig. D-65 Diurnal variation of temperature at the meteorological hut (Páramo stage at 3600 m NN in Venezuela) on 26 June as well as 27 July during the rainy season (variation only 1.6 and 2.0 °C, respectively) and on 10 February (hottest day) as well as on 12 February (coldest day) during the dry season with a variation of 17.0 and 17.5 °C, respectively, a t-maximum of 14.5 and a t-minimum of -7.5 °C.
+◘ Fig. D-65 Diurnal variation of temperature at the meteorological hut (Páramo belt at 3600 m NN in Venezuela) on 26 June as well as 27 July during the rainy season (variation only 1.6 and 2.0 °C, respectively) and on 10 February (hottest day) as well as on 12 February (coldest day) during the dry season with a variation of 17.0 and 17.5 °C, respectively, a t-maximum of 14.5 and a t-minimum of -7.5 °C.

-It is particularly strange, however, that in the Andes of Venezuela, even in the middle of the alpine level at an altitude of about 4,200 m, i.e. at an annual temperature of 2 °C, small stands of trees of the Rosaceae Polylepis occur.
+It is particularly strange, however, that in the Andes of Venezuela, even in the middle of the alpine belt at an altitude of about 4,200 m, i.e. at an annual temperature of 2 °C, small stands of trees of the Rosaceae Polylepis occur.
 They are always attached to steep boulder slopes in east or west exposure, irradiated by the sun in the morning or afternoon, respectively.
 The rooting depth of Polylepis can reach 1.5 m.

-The explanation for this occurrence of trees 1,000 m above the timberline is that log piles have particularly favourable temperature conditions.
+The explanation for this occurrence of trees 1,000 m above the present timberline is that block piles have particularly favourable temperature conditions.
 When insolation occurs, the layer of air near the ground above the block pile heats up very strongly; the cold air in the block pile is specifically heavier and should flow out in the lower part of the block pile, whereby the warm air in the upper part should be sucked in.
 This explanation is supported by the fact that the lower part of the block dump is not forested and is often completely bare.

 ◘ Fig. D-66 Comb ice (a, b), striped soils (c), cellular soils or miniature polygons (d), and soil buds or clay patches (e) as small frost pattern soil forms in the subnival altitudinal zone of tropical mountains, using examples from the Andes in Bolivia (photos: Rafiqpoor).

-◘ Fig. D-67 Convergent life forms in different páramos. a: Espeletia hartwegiana in the Páramo de Mucubaji, Venezuela (photo: Breckle), b: Espeletia hartwegiana in the Páramo del Angel, Ecuador (photo: Rafiqpoor); c: Senecio keniodendron in the afroalpine stage of Mt.
+◘ Fig. D-67 Convergent life forms in different páramos. a: Espeletia hartwegiana in the Páramo de Mucubaji, Venezuela (photo: Breckle), b: Espeletia hartwegiana in the Páramo del Angel, Ecuador (photo: Rafiqpoor); c: Senecio keniodendron in the afroalpine belt of Mt.
 Kenya in the Teleki Valley (photo: Breckle); d: Anaphalis triplinervis representing the páramo of Java (photo: BotGart Berlin-Dahlem: http://bit.ly/2maGin1); e, f: Puya clava-hercules in the Páramo del Angel, Ecuador (photos: Rafiqpoor). g: Lupinus humilis in the Páramo de Pichincha, Ecuador (photos: Rafiqpoor); h: Lobelia deckenii ssp. kenyensis (photo: Breckle).
 All pictures (except d) at about 4,200 m a.s.l.

-Accurate temperature measurements at log piles of Mexican mountains have shown the same phenomenon.
+Accurate temperature measurements at block piles of Mexican mountains have shown the same phenomenon.
 Numerous such high-altitude Polylepis forest plots are also found in Ecuador.
-They are now also discussed in connection with fire clearing events (see above and Keßler 2002).
+They are now also discussed in connection with long-lasting historical fire clearing events (see above and Keßler 2002).

-◘ Fig. D-68 Huperzia saururus (Lycopodium crassum) (a), shimmering red from a distance, in the altitudinal stage of the cushion páramo (b) in Papallacta is one of the dominant life forms in the humid páramos of the Eastern Cordillera of Ecuador (photos: Rafiqpoor).
+◘ Fig. D-68 Huperzia saururus (Lycopodium crassum) (a), shimmering red from a distance, in the elevational belt of the cushion páramo (b) in Papallacta is one of the dominant life forms in the humid páramos of the Eastern Cordillera of Ecuador (photos: Rafiqpoor).